JoseMtnz/Project-Week-8-Final-Project/README.md

 For doing this, we will use real data of 2019 provided from a 4-star hotel based in central London, which name will be not published for data protection reasons, and we will apply the different statistical and Machine Learning techniques we learnt during the bootcamp.

 ## Hypotheses / Questions

-Firstly, I would like to explore the correlation between the probability of a reservation being cancelled and its characteristics such as the segmentation, booking date or room type, among others.
+Firstly, we will start exploring the correlation between the probability of a reservation being cancelled and its own characteristics such as the segmentation, booking date or room type, among others.

-Answering this, we will answer the business question which will be if it's possible to aticipate or predict the possibility of cancellation of a reservation and therefore helping to the Reveneu department to apply data-driven decissions to reduce the rate of cancellations during the year.
+Following this, we will try to answer our business question which would be "Is it possible to aticipate or predict the possibility of cancellation of a reservation?".
+This project ultimate would help to the Reveneu department to apply data-driven decissions to reduce the rate of cancellations during the year.

 In this case, the Null hypothesis will be the cancellation probability can't be anticipated and the Alternative Hypothesis will be if some factors are involved on this probability.